tomgco/bosco/README.md

 ├────────────┼──────────────────────────────────────────────────────────────────────────────────────────┼────────────────────────────────────────────────────────────┤
 │ s3push     │ Builds all of the front end assets for each microservice and pushes them to S3 for the … │ bosco -e <environment> -b <build> s3push <tag>             │
 ├────────────┼──────────────────────────────────────────────────────────────────────────────────────────┼────────────────────────────────────────────────────────────┤
-│ stash      │ Stashes any local changes across all repos                                               │ bosco stash                                                │
+│ stash      │ Stashes any local changes across all repos                                               │ bosco stash -r <repoPattern>                               │
 ├────────────┼──────────────────────────────────────────────────────────────────────────────────────────┼────────────────────────────────────────────────────────────┤
-│ status     │ Checks git status across all services                                                    │ bosco status                                               │
+│ status     │ Checks git status across all services                                                    │ bosco status -r <repoPattern>                              │
 ├────────────┼──────────────────────────────────────────────────────────────────────────────────────────┼────────────────────────────────────────────────────────────┤
-│ stop       │ Stops all of the microservices (or subset based on regex pattern) using pm2              │ bosco stop <pattern>                                       │
+│ stop       │ Stops all of the microservices (or subset based on regex pattern) using pm2              │ bosco stop -r <repoPattern>                                │
 ├────────────┼──────────────────────────────────────────────────────────────────────────────────────────┼────────────────────────────────────────────────────────────┤
-│ upstream   │ Runs a git fetch and tells you what has changed upstream for all your repos              │ bosco upstream                                             │
+│ upstream   │ Runs a git fetch and tells you what has changed upstream for all your repos              │ bosco upstream -r <repoPattern>                            │
 └────────────┴──────────────────────────────────────────────────────────────────────────────────────────┴────────────────────────────────────────────────────────────┘
 ```